 1. Medical expenses to be reimbursed must have been incurred within the current calendar year, or the calendar year immediately preceding.
 No medical expenses can be reimbursed if the participant has funds available in his or her dollar bank that could be used for such reimbursement.

 2. Tuition reimbursements are limited to an upcoming semester and to actual tuition costs, books and syllabi for the courses registered, along with activity fees and technology fees required by, and billed by, the school.
 3. Room and board for dormitory housing billed through the school or fraternity/sorority may also be reimbursed; rent for off-campus apartments, utilities, parking passes, bus fees, may not be reimbursed.
 4. The cost of computers or other electronic devices cannot be reimbursed.
-5. In order to obtain funds to avoid foreclosure or eviction from the participant's current primary residence, the participant, in the case of a foreclosure, must present a detailed statement from the lender, showing a breakdown of what is owed; such statement must show at least three months delinquent for a home mortgage and/or second mortgage.
+5. In order to obtain funds to avoid foreclosure or eviction from the participant's current primary residence, the participant, in the case of a foreclosure, must present a detailed statement from the lender, showing a breakdown of what is owed; such statement must show at least three (3) months delinquent for a home mortgage and/or second mortgage.
 If foreclosure or forced sale is due to failure to pay property taxes, the participant must present a statement from the relevant taxing authority showing the total amount of taxes in arrears, the date(s) originally due, and the date they must be paid by in order to avoid a tax sale.
-In the case of an eviction, rent must be at least two months in arrears to qualify for a hardship distribution and must be accompanied by a signed and dated original notice of eviction from the landlord, detailing the monthly rent obligation, any late fees and/or interest being applied, and the number of months delinquent.
+In the case of an eviction, rent must be at least two (2) months in arrears to qualify for a hardship distribution, and must be accompanied by a signed and dated original notice of eviction from the landlord, detailing the monthly rent obligation, any late fees and/or interest being applied, and the number of months delinquent.

-You must make application for a hardship distribution on forms obtainable from the Plan Office.
-You must certify in writing that you have insufficient cash or other liquid assets reasonably available to satisfy the financial need.
-Once your application has been approved, a lump-sum payment will be made as soon as administratively feasible.
+You must make application for a hardship distribution on forms obtainable from the Fund Office.
+Once your application has been approved, a lump sum payment will be made as soon as administratively feasible.